Mu2e/Tutorial/EAF/README.md

 ## Conda/Mamba Setup

 Mamba is used for package and environment management.
-To initialize:
+To initialise:

 1. Configure `.bash_profile`:
    ```bash